-- Cover letters tend to have a structure that just doesn’t work for LinkedIn.
-Cover letters are characterized by a short statement about the position you found, examples of why you are a good candidate, and an invitation to contact you about the position.
+Cover letters tend to follow a structure that just doesn’t work for LinkedIn: a short statement about the position you found, examples of why you are a good candidate, and an invitation to contact you about the position.

-- LinkedIn summaries, on the other hand, focus on making a strong introduction and getting the reader to say “yes.”
-This is why many professional summaries start with a question or a positive statement.
-For example, “Every business needs strong employees.
+On the contrary, the LinkedIn about section focuses on driving engagement and getting the reader to say “yes.”
+The goal of the “about” section is to encourage a message or connection request.
+This is why many professional summaries start with a question or a positive statement, such as: “Every business needs strong employees.
 As a bodybuilder, I understand the importance of being strong in a professional and physical sense…”

-Many LinkedIn sections don’t belong on a traditional resume.
+LinkedIn offers many optional profile sections that don’t belong on a traditional resume.
 Publications and projects, for example, aren’t always listed on a resume.
-However, including them in your LinkedIn profile makes the profile a strong complement to your resume.
+However, including these offers an easy way to add keywords and connections to your profile.